home - Electricity

 It is important to properly prepare the surface, otherwise cracks and irregularities will be clearly visible.
 The material can be applied to any surface.
 In this case, the color palette can be any.
 Particularly popular is the variant of Venetian marbled plaster.
 A pigment of a certain shade is added before using the composition.

-After the correct finishing, an excellent coating is obtained with properties such as moisture resistance, hardness and vapor permeability.
-After application, the unusual composition begins to absorb carbon oxides from the air, which starts the carbonation process.
-This forms a hard film with high performance properties.
+After the correct finish an excellent coating is obtained with properties such as moisture resistance, hardness and vapor permeability.
+After application, the unusual composition begins to absorb carbon oxides from the air, which triggers the carbonation process.
+This forms a solid film with high performance properties.

 You can match the textured structure of the coating to any interior and setting.